-Did you know that the majority of people will develop a diagnosable mental illness whilst only a minority will experience enduring mental health?
+Did you know that most people will develop a diagnosable mental illness or disorder, suggesting that only a minority will experience enduring mental health?
 Or that groups of people at risk of having high blood pressure and other related health issues by the age of 38 can be identified in childhood?
 Or that a poor credit rating can be indicative of a person’s health status?

 These findings (and more) have come out of a large cohort study started in 1972 by researchers at the University of Otago in New Zealand.
 This study is known as The Dunedin Study and it has followed the lives of 1037 babies born between 1 April 1972 and 31 March 1973 since their birth.
 The study is now in its fifth decade and has produced over 1200 publications and reports, many of which have helped inform policy makers in New Zealand and overseas.